curious-attempt-bunny/mud2.net/mudiiclient/index.md

 Success!
 The rest should be a familiar installation process.
 Once complete you'll have "mudiiclient" in your Applications folder.
 To quickly run it use Spotlight (command key + space bar) and type in "mudiiclient" and hit ENTER.

+## Linux installation notes

+I haven't tested the Linux installer.
+If you're using Linux I'm hoping you're comfortable with this kind of thing already.
+Feel free to open a PR against the <a href="{{ site.github.repository_url }}">{{ site.github.repository_name }}</a> GitHub repo with improved installation guidance.
+Thanks!

 # Usage

 The first thing you'll see is a login screen: